-Some tax advisors will simply help you complete and file your tax form.
+Some tax advisers will simply help you complete and file your tax form.
 Others will offer you insights into how to reduce your tax liabilities.
-Some tax advisors have specialized experience with certain tax issues or certain industries.
-Not all tax advisors have the same skill set, so you should do due diligence when choosing an advisor.
+Some tax advisers have specialized experience with certain tax issues or certain industries.
+Not all tax advisers have the same skill set, so you should do due diligence when choosing an adviser.

-Tax advisors may charge by billing you a set fee per service, by tax return completed or by the hour.
-Make sure you understand your advisor’s billing procedure before agreeing to hire them.
+Tax advisers may charge by billing you a set fee per service, by tax return completed or by the hour.
+Make sure you understand your adviser’s billing procedure before agreeing to hire them.

 Pros and Cons of Using Tax Help Accounting and Business Services

-While doing your own taxes with software might seem appealing, hiring a professional accountant or tax advisor to help you also offers some advantages:
+While doing your own taxes with software might seem appealing, hiring a professional accountant or tax adviser to help you also offers some advantages:

-- A tax advisor can save you the labor and time you would take figuring out your own taxes.
+- A tax adviser can save you the labor and time you would take figuring out your own taxes.

 - A tax professional can help you navigate complex tax issues that would be difficult to handle on your own.

-- A professional tax advisor already knows how to use tax software, saving you the trouble of learning it.
+- A professional tax adviser already knows how to use tax software, saving you the trouble of learning it.